lucarin91/WS-seminar/slides.md

 we can't use `HttpOnly` cookie flag

-# Session vs Token Authentication
+# Why use Token
-Token are:
-- scalable
+- Scalable

-- efficient (memory and computational)
+- Efficient (memory and CPU)

 - CSRF immune

-- Cross Domain and CORS (Cross-origin resource sharing)
+- Work with Cross Domain and CORS (Cross-origin resource sharing)

-Session are:
-- centralized control
+- Mobile ready
-- XSS immune with `httpOnly` cookies
-- less data send to each request

 # Conclusion
-If correctly implemented either the two system have the same security strength.
+If correctly implemented either web session or token system can have strong security.

-One or the other dependence of the goal of the project, but the token implementation is more general and ready for mobile and modern web app application.
+The choose on the two system dependence of the goal of the project.

+But token mechanism are more general and ready for mobile and modern web application.